Last updated 2026-04-02

 If the cash settlement is … The approver is the …

-• hit and run claim, or
+• a hit and run claim, or

-• audio, visual, and communication equipment claim.
+• any audio, visual, and communications equipment claim

 5. Confirm how the Estimate or Appraisal is generated.